 - 1. Are the 4 active power products clear and easy to understand?
 If no, please provide further detail. - 2.
 What are the most important parameters to you in terms of distinguishing between products? - 3.
-Do you view the current divergence between different DNO's interpretation of products, such as through response times, procurement timescales, and payment mechanics as a barrier to participation?
-If yes, would you prefer these to be defined as a separate product for clarity?
+Do you view the current divergence between different DNO's interpretation of products, such as through availability and utilisation agreement periods, procurement timescales, and payment mechanics as a barrier to participation?
+If yes, would you prefer these to be defined as separate products for clarity?